-The Company wrote large volumes of risk business in the past which generated a tax toss within the individual policy fund (IPF) on an annual basis.
-The level of the tax toss generated annually by new risk business was of such an extent that it was not considered probable that it would be fully utilised.
+The Company wrote targe volumes of risk business in the past which generated a tax toss within the individual policy fund (IPF) on an annual basis.
+The tevel of the tax loss generated annually by new risk business was of such an extent that it was not considered probable that it would be fully utilised.
 No deferred tax asset was therefore recognised in respect of the tax loss.
 With all new risk business now being written within the RPF, taxable investment income generated by savings business remaining within the IPF will in future utilise the available tax loss.
-The International Financial Reporting Standards (IFRS) requirement for the recognition of a deferred tax asset in respect of the tax loss is therefore met, with an amount of R255 million recognised in 2016.
+The International Financial Reporting Standards (IFRS) requirement for the recognition of a deterred tax asset in respect of the tax loss is therefore met, with an amount of R-58 million recognised (2017: R27 million).
 The recognition of the asset in respect of the policyholder fund did not result in a similar increase in investment contract liabilities in terms of IFRS, causing a mismatch between policyholder assets and liabilities.
-This mismatch is recognised in the other reserve, with movements in the mismatch included in the taxation line in the income statement.
-The utilisation of this asset in the current financial year were R113 million (2017; R118 million).
+This mismatch is recognised in the other reserve, with movements in the mismatch included in the taxalion line in the income statement.